ssec/polar2grid/doc/source/getting_started.rst

                               See :doc:`grids` and :doc:`custom_grids` for information on other possible values.
         --cache-dir <dir>     Directory to store resampling intermediate results between executions.
                               Not used with 'native' resampling method.
-        --num-workers         Specify number of parallel processing worker threads to use (default: 4) --progress            Display a timed progress bar to show processing progress
+        --num-workers NUM_WORKERS   Specify number of worker threads to use (Default: 4).
+        --progress            Show processing progress bar (Not recommended for logged output).

         --ll-bbox <lonmin latmin lonmax latmax>    Subset input data to the bounding coordinates specified.